meribold/meribold.org/virtual-environments-9487.md

 [workingenv](https://pypi.python.org/pypi/workingenv.py).

 Clearly, this stuff must be really hard to get right.
-I also must be a moron, since, after having written <!--several--> <!--a few--> some thousand lines of Python, I don't even know what problem we are trying to solve here, and the abundance of relevant programs with subtly different names has deterred me from reading up on it so far.
+I also must be a moron, since, after having written some thousand lines of Python, I don't even know what problem we are trying to solve here, and the abundance of relevant programs with subtly different names has deterred me from reading up on it so far.

 ## So what *is* a virtual environment?